anttipham/Recommender-Systems/assignment4/README.md

     - "The movie has the same score as the last movie in the recommendations, but it was not included in the recommendations because it didn't fit in the top-10 recommendations."
   - "It is possible that the movie is simply not suitable for the group.
 The movie has received a score of r on average.
 The other movies could be more suitable for the group."

+This explanation engine is implemented in the `assignment4/assignment4.py/atomic_granularity_case` function.

 ### 2. Group granularity case: Why not romance movies?

 We use this explanation engine for various genres in the dataset.
 This can include analysis regarding genres that are either most or least commmon, or somewhere in between.

 The concept of "most common" has been defined as the number of movies in the top-k (or other division) group movie recommendations.
 This split is done by processing the genres from file `movies.csv` and matching them with the movies and ratings for users from the `ratings.csv` file.